ember-learn/cli-guides/guides/basic-use/cli-commands.md

 ### What it does

 `ember install` is used to install addons within your app.
-An addon is an npm package that was built for use in an Ember app.
+An addon is an npm package that was built especially for use in an Ember app.
 Most addons have a name that starts with `ember`.
 You can find a full list of addons at [EmberObserver.com](https://emberobserver.com).
 There are addon versions of many popular npm libraries, as well as packages that are unique to Ember.
 The majority are open source community addons.
+By convention, most addons have `ember` in the name, but not all of them.

-To use npm packages directly, see <!-- LINK --> to learn about the options.
+To use non-addon npm packages directly, see [the Ember.js Guide](https://guides.emberjs.com/release/addons-and-dependencies/managing-dependencies/) to dependencies to learn about the options.

-### Example
+### Example use

-Here's an example of adding SASS support to your app using <!-- LINK TO CLI SASS -->.
+Here's an example of adding SASS support to your app using [ember-cli-sass](https://github.com/aexmachina/ember-cli-sass).
 SASS is an alternative to writing plain CSS.
 This is a popular community-maintained addon.

 ```bash
 ember install ember-cli-sass